Lu-k-as/PopulationModelExperiment/README.md

 This project implements a Discrete Event Simulation in Python to model population dynamics over time.
 The simulation tracks male and female populations while accounting for births, deaths, immigration, emigration, and pregnancy events.

 ## Features
-- **Time-dependent rates**: Events (e.g., birth, death, emigration) are governed by rates that change linearly with time.
+- **Time-dependent rates**: Events (e.g., birth, death, emigration, imigration) are governed by rates that change linearly with time.
 - **Configurable time steps**: The simulation supports flexible time steps (`delta_t`) in days.
-- **Pregnancy latency**: Births due to pregnancies occur after a configurable latency period (e.g., 9 months).
 - **Event independence**: Events are calculated independently in each cycle.
 - **Population tracking**: Male and female populations are updated at each step based on event outcomes.